Geoscientist Artificial Intelligence

 • Wave Equation Datuming

-• AI AVO Analysis
+• AVO Analysis

 • Seismic Attributes